 We didn’t think of our little town of 4 nights in Reggio Emilia as a “tourist” location, to be honest we didn’t know much about it at all.
 We were actually hoping there was nothing to do or see so we could have some down time to catch up on editing photos and writing.
 To our surprise, we fell in love with this little town.
 In fact, I am certain someone slipped some Love Juice into our food, because we fell in love with absolutely every part of Italy we visited.
 It also turns out a friend of mine from college, Stacy had written a paper their unique form of education.
 Perhaps she can share a little info on the topic in the comment?

-Picturesque allies and streets.
+This was one of the best discoveries!
+A little picturesque street, with so many colors.
 Looks like the guy with the bike got the memo that we needed someone to pose for this photo.

 Reggio Emilia Italy main plaza parking.
 This was a bicycle town for sure.